Vorlonhomeworld/BBCL/3 How do I get it.md

 [ECL](https://common-lisp.net/project/ecl/main.html) - ECL or Embedable Common Lisp is a Lisp implemetation designed for,as the name implies, Embedded Lisp applications.
+It's more for those working with Embedded devices in Common Lisp, or those needing quick easy access to C programs via libraries.
 It features a byte-code compiler and an interpreter.
 It works by producing libraries that can be accessed by the C programs.
-It states that it's fully compliant with current
-Common Lisp ANSI standards, so it's most certainly portable from one computer to another.
+It states that it's fully compliant with current Common Lisp ANSI standards, so it's most certainly portable from one computer to another.
 It's hosted on Gitlab, and the updates range everywhere from 12 years (for the configuration file) to 3 weeks ago.).

 [Lispworks](http://www.lispworks.com/products/lispworks.html) - Lispworks is a commercial Lisp implementation with various platform variations from Professional to Hobbyist.
+It aims to be a fully commercial, fully GUI version of Common Lisp, and it also aims to reach out to the widest possible audience, from Professionals, embeddeded device user, to the home Common Lisper.
 It offers many features, depending on which platform you use including a full GUI evelopment environment.
 It can also be used to create apps for Android as well.
-It states that it's fully ANSI Compliant, meaning the code would be compatible from one Ansi Standard Complaint implementation. to another Ansi Stant Complaint implementation.
+It states that it's fully ANSI Compliant, meaning the code would be compatible from one Ansi Standard Complaint implementation. to another Ansi Stantstf Compliant implementation.
 This runs on multiple platforms including ARM processors, Android and iOS.
 The last update for this was 11/13/2017.

 [SBCL](http://www.sbcl.org/) - SBCL or  Steel Bank Common Lisp is a free implementation of Common Lisp.
 It describes it self as a high performance Common Lisp Compiler.
 It features a Compiler, a debugger and an interpreter.
 It is "mostly conforming" to the ANSI Common Lisp Standard.
+This can be used by power users, but it's not an implementation that is geared only for powerusers.
+It can be used by the casual home user as easily as the poweruser.
 It has versions for Linux, MacOS X, Solaris, FreeBSD
 NetBSD, OpenBSD, DragonFly BSD, DebianGnu BSD and Windows.
 It's latest update is 9/27/2020.